What are the advantages of steaming or soaking hay before you feed it to your horse? There are pros and cons for each method of preparing hay.

 While soaking hay can have benefits for horses with metabolic concerns or respiratory issues, there are some important points to keep in mind.

-Soaking hay before feeding it does not guarantee that your forage will be suitable for horses that need to avoid high levels of non-structural carbohydrates.
+Soaking hay before feeding it does not guarantee that your forage will be suitable for horses that need to avoid high levels of hydrolyzable carbohydrates.

-Horses that are obese, insulin resistant, or prone to laminitis should select hay with less than 10% NSC content.
+Horses that are insulin resistant and prone to laminitis should select hay with less than 10% HC content.
 This also applies to horses with PSSM who require low sugar diets.
 [5]

-The only reliable way to determine if the NSC level of forage has been adequately reduced by soaking is to have it analyzed.
-Even with soaking, some hays that have a high NSC value to begin with may not be suitable for these horses with special needs.
+The only reliable way to determine if the HC level of forage has been adequately reduced by soaking is to have it analyzed.
+Even with soaking, some hays that have a high HC value to begin with may not be suitable for these horses with special needs.

 Nutrient Loss

-Soaking hay reduces levels of several other important nutrients including the macrominerals potassium, calcium, phosphorus, and magnesium.
+Soaking hay for prolonged periods reduces levels of several other important nutrients including the macrominerals potassium, calcium, phosphorus, and magnesium.
 [7][8][9]

 Soaking also reduces the digestible fiber and soluble protein content of the hay.
 [7][2]